New interest in the virgjinesha inspires us to re-post our coverage from 2012.

 There are only about forty sworn virgins left; as women were granted more and more rights, fewer and fewer girls felt the need to adopt a male identity for themselves or their families.

 Some of the remaining virgjinesha were featured in a New York Times slideshow.
-Two of the images, by photographer Johan Spanner, are reproduced here.
+Quotes from two individuals:

 After becoming a man, Qamile Stema [below] said she could leave the house and chop wood with other men.
 She also carried a gun.
 At wedding parties, she sat with men.
 When she talked to women, she recalled, they recoiled in shyness.